 Can you learn rollerblading as an adult with no previous experience?

-Of course, learning to blade is a lot easier when you’re young because kid’s bodies are far more flexible and their muscle memory is already set to the learning mode.
+Learning to blade is a lot easier when you’re young because kid’s bodies are far more flexible and their muscle memory is already set to the learning mode.
 The ideal age to start rollerblading is between the age of 7 to 10 years old.
+However, adults can learn to blade even with no prior experience.
+All you need is patience, learn the basics and continue practicing!

 How much time does it take to learn how to rollerblade?

-Well, after reading through this article, I hope you are well on your way to rollerblading like a pro.
+Well, after reading through this article, I hope you are well on your way to inline skating like a pro.
 Now, strap on those blades, get your protective gear and get out there and skate!